Home | News | Features | Roulette Numbers: How Do They Work?

 Both are somewhat random, but many consider the European roulette wheel to be more balanced.
 While both wheels have alternating red and black numbers, the European roulette wheel also ensures that low (1-18) and high (19-36) numbers also alternate for the most part.
 There are also no instances of three consecutive odd or even numbers on either wheel.

 Of course, the roulette wheel is just one part of the roulette table.
-Alongside the wheel is the roulette board upon which players place their chips in order to bet.
+Alongside the wheel is the roulette board, upon which players place their chips to bet.
 The main part of the board is clear: it features all the red and black numbers on the board.
 You’ll find the zero (and double zero, if present) alongside its leftmost edge.

 Note that the zero and double zero are not included in any of these groupings.